 CardiopulmonaryWoodlawn Hospital's Cardiopulmonary department is open Monday through Friday, 7:30 a.m. to 4:00 p.m.
 For additional information on any services, please call (574) 224-1169.

 Cardiology Clinics: Through a cooperative partnership between Woodlawn Hospital and two of the most respected regional cardiology groups, we provide on-site cardiology services each week.
-Staff cardiologists with St.Vincent Medical Group of Indianapolis provide a Heart Clinic every Tuesday.
-Staff cardiologists of Beacon Medical Group Advanced Cardiovascular Specialists South Bend provide a Heart Clinic every Wednesday.
+Staff cardiologists with St.Vincent Medical Group of Indianapolis provide a Heart Clinic every Tuesday plus two Fridays per month.
+Staff cardiologists of Lutheran Health Physicians Cardiologists provide a Heart Clinic every Mondays and two Thursdays per month.
 The cardiologists bring a broad array of cardiology expertise ranging from general cardiology, echocardiography, stress echo, nuclear cardiology, and other heart related services.

 Electrocardiograms (EKG): This test records the heart's electrical pattern to evaluate heart rate and rhythm.
 It provides the physician with information that may identify problems with heart health and functioning.

 Cardiac Rehab: What is Cardiac Rehabilitation?

 Cardiac Rehabilitation is a program dedicated to helping you improve your cardiovascular health.
 The program consists of exercise on various cardiovascular machines while a nurse monitors your heart rate, blood pressure and guides you through rehabilitation.
 Exercises are tailored to meet your specific needs according to age and physical condition.
 Our goal is to work closely with your cardiologist and/or family physician to optimize a safe program for you.
 Cardiac rehabilitation can:

 • Increase your chances of surviving a heart attack or other heart problems.

 • Increase your ability to be active and exercise by improving strength, stamina, and endurance.